MindTheGap-ERC/CarboKitten.jl/README.md

 ## Copyright

-Copyright 2023-2024 Netherlands eScience Center and Utrecht University
+Copyright 2023-2024 The Netherlands eScience Center and Utrecht University

 ## License